typedb/typedb-docs/_08-schema/01-concepts.md

 [tab:end]
 </div>

 The definition above contains also a relationship.
-Previously we learned how to [define a relationship](#defining-a-relationship).
+We learned earlier how to [define a relationship](#defining-a-relationship).

 ### Subtyping an attribute
 An attribute can be defined to inherit another attribute.
-Let’s look at an example of subtyping a `name` attribute.

 <div class="tabs">